ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ## Connection Limits

 At provision, {{site.data.keyword.databases-for-postgresql}} sets the maximum number of connections to your PostgreSQL database to **115**.
 15 connections are reserved for the superuser to maintain the state and integrity of your database, and 100 connections are available for you and your applications.
-If the number of connections exceeds the limit, new connections fail and return an error.
+If the number of connections to the database exceeds the 100 connection limit, new connections fail and return an error.
 ```
 FATAL: remaining connection slots are reserved for
 non-replication superuser connections